ufo-language/c-implementation-v1/README.md

 ----

-Current status: there's a REPL that shows a bunch of debugging information.
-The lexer is mostly grown up but the parser is still an infant.
+Current status: there's a REPL that lets you enter many of the data structures and a few of the expressions, but there are no build-in functions.

 Features:
 * Virtual memory